-Our Educational Welfare Officer is available to help families with regard to attendance and welfare matters concerning school.
+Our Educational Welfare Officer is Rachel Colwill and she is available to help families with regard to attendance and welfare matters concerning school.

 The Headteacher and Mr Willmore regularly monitor attendance and punctuality and discuss pupils whose attendance causes concern.
 Parents are asked to phone or email on the first day of absence to let us know why your child is absent or late.
 The attendance officer will sometimes follow up on these calls.